-- CONTRIBUTION CATEGORY (a.k.a., team member placement, department/directorate position) - Identify the category of work to be done: A. Habitat support service team - POSITION IDENTIFIER (a.k.a., team member identifier) - Identify the member as a unique entity in the contribution service system: A. AURA>HSST @Name - 4.
-COORDINATOR CONTACT Identify the position in the contribution service system that coordinates this position, both title (A) and position identifier (B): - A. Contribution projects coordinator - B. AURA>GPC @Name - 5.
-POSITION TYPES (3 TYPES) Identify the presence and source of money (extrinsic reward): - A. Contributor (Unpaid) no money - B. Freelancer (Paid by individual) money paid by individual(s) - Staff (Paid by market-State Organization/Project) money paid by corporation (market and/or State).
+- 1. CONTRIBUTION TITLE (a.k.a., work title, team title) Identify the name (label) for the working position to be done through the competent completion of a tasking goal: - A. Habitat team member - 2.
+CONTRIBUTION CATEGORY (a.k.a., team member placement, department/directorate position) Identify the category of work to be done: - A. Habitat support service team - 3.
+POSITION IDENTIFIER (a.k.a., team member identifier) Identify the member as a unique entity in the contribution service system: - A. AURA>HSST @Name - 4.
+COORDINATOR CONTACT Identify the position in the contribution service system that coordinates this position, both title (A) and position identifier (B): - A. Contribution projects coordinator - AURA>GPC @Name - 5.
+POSITION TYPES (3 TYPES) Identify the presence and source of money (extrinsic reward): - A. Contributor (Unpaid) no money - B. Freelancer (Paid by individual) money paid by individual(s) - C. Staff (Paid by market-State Organization/Project)- money paid by corporation (market and/or State).